Navigating

 to communication confusion and "mixed" verbal conditioning.

-proved to be a valuable resource for IA children.
-ESL is a mandatory
+(ESL) has proved to be a valuable resource for IA children.
+ESL

-program in many states for every non-English speaking child entering
+is a mandatory program in many states for every non-English speaking

-the school system.
-IA children are automatically eligible for
+child entering the school system.
+IA children are automatically

-this service, although they do not fit into the typical ESL student's
+eligible for this service, although they do not fit into the typical

-profile: English is, indeed, their home language!
-ESL instructions
+ESL student's profile: English is, indeed, their home language!

-for IA students should be individualized and modified accordingly
+ESL instructions for IA students should be individualized and

 Different states have different criteria of eligibility